Trump ex-campaign head Manafort changes mind, cooperates in Russia probe

 “This had absolutely nothing to do with the president or his victorious 2016 presidential campaign,” White House spokeswoman Sarah Sanders said in a statement.
 “It is totally unrelated.”

+Manafort, 69, pleaded guilty in a federal court in Washington on Friday to conspiracy against the United States - a charge that includes a range of conduct from money laundering to unregistered lobbying - and conspiracy to obstruct justice for his attempts to tamper with witnesses in his case.
+The prosecution dropped five other counts.

-Manafort had other charges dropped but he could still go to prison, marking a steep fall from grace for a multi-millionaire who was often at Trump’s side as the Republican candidate took U.S. politics by storm in 2016.
+The plea, coming on the heels of a conviction in a separate case last month, concludes a steep fall from grace for a multi-millionaire who was often at Trump’s side as he took U.S. politics by storm in 2016.
+The investigation has cast a shadow over the president as the leader of the Republican Party going into the Nov.
+6 congressional elections that will determine whether or not Republicans keep control of Congress.

 Mueller’s team told the court that Manafort had previewed what information he could offer, leading to the deal.
-The plea agreement requires him to cooperate completely with the government, which includes giving interviews without his attorney present and testifying before any grand juries or at any trials.
+The plea agreement requires him to cooperate completely with the government, including giving interviews without his attorney present and testifying before any grand juries or at any trials.

-But depending on the extent of his cooperation and the degree to which prosecutors argue for reducing his sentence, Manafort could end up getting anywhere from a year to five years in prison, according to Mark Allenbaugh.
+But depending on the extent of his cooperation and the degree to which prosecutors argue for reducing his sentence, Manafort could end up getting anywhere from a year to five years in prison, according to Mark Allenbaugh, a federal sentencing expert.
 “It would not surprise me if he got time served for both cases,” Allenbaugh said.

 In court on Friday, Manafort stood stock still before the judge, answering her questions with single words in a low tone, or sat at the defence table.
 He sat straight or leaned his chin on his right hand throughout a lengthy recital of the charges to which he pleaded guilty.